D'Alembert operator

 In special relativity, electromagnetism and wave theory, the d'Alembert operator (denoted by a box: $\Box$), also called the d'Alembertian, wave operator, box operator or sometimes quabla operator (cf. nabla symbol) is the Laplace operator of Minkowski space.
-The operator is named after French mathematician and physicist Jean le Rond d'Alembert.
+The operator is named after French mathematician and physicist Jean le Rond d'Alembert, with the box notation being introduced by French mathematician Henri Poincaré in his lectures on electromagnetism.